The BioFiles - Bill Hubick

 Thelypteris hexagonoptera (Michx.)
 Weath.

-Sori are small, round and naked.
+Sori are small, round, and naked.[6]
 This aspect of the plant has caused it in the past to be placed, at first, in the genus Polypodium, then grouped with genus Dryopteris, then with the genus Thelypteris.
-Genetic analysis has shown the genus Phegopteris to be a sister clade to the rest of the thelypteroid ferns.
+Genetic analysis has shown the genus Phegopteris to be a sister clade to the rest of the thelypteroid ferns. [citation needed]

 This fern makes an excellent garden plant, gradually filling in a bed. [citation needed]